Home>News>Professor Julian Feller on LARS and how psychological barriers impact ACL recovery.

 That realisation leads to, in some instance, the athlete having less tolerance for pain and the rehabilitation process.
 Some literally “fall in a heap” as they come to terms with the post-operative process.

-There are two trains of though here.
-One is that the athlete’s tissues are firmer, harder and tighter, maybe they have harder bone however a lot of it is psychological impact of the injury that influences their ability to cope with pain and swelling.
+There are two trains of thought here.
+One is that the athlete’s tissues are firmer, harder and tighter, maybe they have harder bone however a lot of it is the psychological impact of the injury that influences their ability to cope with pain and swelling.

 While the surgery itself is unlikely to undergo a major transformation and will remain a very predictable procedure, the pre and post-operative process will change, something that will help with individual athlete’s needs.